mfernam/Tram-AngularApp/README.md

 # TramStops

+Application to check the tram stops in Alicante
 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.7.3.

 ## Development server